 Pre-assembled kitchen cabinets are those that we sell here at Ross’s Discount Home Center.
 They are similar to flatpack cabinets in the sense that they are available in set configurations of set sizes, but rather than being delivered as a flatpack; they are pre-assembled at the time of manufacturing.
 As such, they offer significant pros, along with a couple of cons.

-The Cons: Pre-assembled kitchen cabinets are still pre-configured and not custom made to fix a specifical wall size.
+The Cons: Pre-assembled kitchen cabinets are still pre-configured and not custom-made to fit a specific wall size.
 Therefore, you may not get an exact fit.
-The quality may not be as high as custom cabinets, but that will depend on the manufacture.
-(Ross’s Discount Home Centre’s pre-assembled kitchen cabinets are made of the same, if not higher-quality materials than many custom cabinets.
+The quality may not be as high as custom cabinets, but that will depend on the manufacturer.
+(Ross’s Discount Home Centre’s pre-assembled kitchen cabinets are made of the same, if not higher-quality, materials as many custom cabinets.
 See Cabinet Materials) They also cost a lot more than flatpack cabinets.

 Summary: Pre-assembled kitchen cabinets provide a robust kitchen that will likely last as long as a custom kitchen but for a much lower price.

 Custom kitchen cabinets are at the top end of the price range.
 They are made by a local kitchen cabinetmaker and made to measure.
 They are usually made in their factory and/or onsite.
 Like the other options, they, too, present pros and cons.

 The Pros: Custom kitchen cabinets will deliver the most professional finish.
 They are 100% made to your linkings, with no compromises.
 They are considered to provide the highest level of quality and last the longest (though this will depend on the materials used).

 The Cons: Custom kitchen cabinets are, of course, the most expensive option because you have to also pay for the cabinetmaker’s time.